Multi-Entity Crypto Chart of Accounts: Group Books Without Phantom Disposals (2026)

 Consolidation double-countSame asset counted in two entities without elimination

-Intercompany transfer ≠ disposal
+Intercompany transfer is not a disposal

 Divergent entity policies